enzolutions/generator-marionette-drupal/README.md

 ![Collection Generation](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_collection.png "Collection Generation")

-Also in this sub generator is possible create a collection extending from other collection like **students** extending from **people**.
+Also in this sub-generator is possible create a collection extending from other collections like **students** extending from **people**.

 ### Generate a View